If you're a victim of domestic abuse, there's a range of support available to help you.

 The Men's Advice Line - a national charity dedicated to helping and supporting male victims of domestic abuse.
 On their website, you'll find:

-- Information about Men's Advice Line and how you can contact them
+- Information about Men's Advice Line and how you can contact the

-- What you can do to try and make yourself safer
+- What you can do to try and make yourself safe

 - Advice if you've children with your abusive partner